 'Modern Family' star helps rescue hiker in Utah's Arches National Park

-MOAB, Utah - In ancient times, travelers often used the stars to help guide their way, and in our modern era there are occasions when another form of 'starpower' comes to the rescue of travelers in need.

-This type of starpower, very different from the literal constellations that helped sailors navigate their ships, comes in the form of unexpected help from Hollywood's finest.

-For example, last week, award-winning actress Julie Bowen, most popular for her role as 'Claire Dunphy' in the ABC sitcom 'Modern Family,' helped rescue a diabetic hiker in Utah's Arches National Park, according to CNN.
+MOAB, Utah - Last week, award-winning actress Julie Bowen, most popular for her role as 'Claire Dunphy' in the ABC sitcom 'Modern Family,' helped rescue a diabetic hiker in Utah's Arches National Park, according to CNN.

 After the incident, a woman named Minnie John identified herself as the hiker.
 John, native of New Jersey, explained that she and her family had been hoping to make their way to the Delicate Arch, which is the 46 foot high and 32 foot wide largest free-standing arch in Arches National Park.